deardanieldavis/shapetypes/README.md

 1. There are no 3d functions – this library is just for 2d geometry.
 2. All geometric objects are immutable, meaning they can't be changed after they're created.
   Rather than modifying an object, you can create a copy with different parameters.
-   This can often be done through helper methods that have 'with' as prefix, such as [Point.withX](https://deardanieldavis.github.io/shapetypes/classes/point.html#withx)
+   This can often be done through helper methods that have 'with' as a prefix, such as [Point.withX](https://deardanieldavis.github.io/shapetypes/classes/point.html#withx)
    (see example below).
 ```ts
 import {Point} from 'shapetypes';